-Center for Autism and Developmental Disabilities: Educational Support
+UT Southwestern and Children's Health℠ Center for Autism Care: Educational Support

 About 90% of children with a neurodevelopmental disability – challenges with speaking, moving, learning and social skills – get some form of special education services at school.
 As a parent, it can be confusing to know what steps to take to ensure your child gets the right testing and services.
 That’s where we come in.